-Windows Phone 8 GDR3 update said to be in testing with rotation lock, minor UI tweaksAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8 GDR3 update said to be in testing with rotation lock, minor UI tweaksAlex Wagner - Editorial Director of News and Content

 Rumors of a third General Distribution Release update for Windows Phone 8 have been floating around since early February, but since then only a couple of details about the new software have trickled out.
 That's changing today, as the trickle of leaked information on GDR3 has begun to gush.